Is Rowing Cardio or Strength?

 5. It improves your posture

-Building strength in your upper body and core during your rowing workouts can also improve your stability, balance, and posture, especially if you’re used to hunching over your phone or computer, according to the Cleveland Clinic.
+Building strength in your upper body and core during your rowing workouts can also improve your posture, stability, balance, especially if you’re used to hunching over your phone or computer, according to the Cleveland Clinic.
 You’ll get even more strength benefits for your posture if you’re rowing with perfect form.

 Is rowing cardio or strength training?